Macy's is closing 68 stores, cutting 10,000 jobs

 The announcement was issued alongside an unfavorable earnings report, showing comparable store sales dipped 2.1% last quarter.
 The news caused its stock to plunge nearly 10% during after-hours trading Wednesday.

-Macy's said it expects to layoff about 3,900 workers as a result of the upcoming store closures, and another 6,200 jobs will be cut as the company works to streamline its management team, according to a press release.
+Macy's (M) said it expects to layoff about 3,900 workers as a result of the upcoming store closures, and another 6,200 jobs will be cut as the company works to streamline its management team, according to a press release.

 A few stores have already been shuttered, but 63 will close down between now and mid-2017, leaving about 660 U.S. stores left open.
 The closings are among the 100 stores Macy's said last August that it intends to shutter.